tobega/tailspin-v0/TailspinReference.md

 ## Arrays
 Arrays are an ordered list of objects that can be turned into a [stream](#streams) by a [deconstructor](#deconstructor).

+To access elements of an array, append a selector within parentheses, e.g. `$it(3)` to get the third element of the current array value.
-The first element of an array has index `1`.
-The last element of an array can be accessed as index `-1`.
+The first element of an array has selector `1`.
+Elements can also be selected counting from the end of the array by negative selectors, e.g. the last element of an array can be accessed by selector `-1`.

-_Current limitations_: You cannot really do anything except turn them into streams.
-Only one dimension is currently supported.

-_Future directions_: Very flexible declarative ways of selecting elements as array slices.
+A new array can be created by selecting from an existing array by a [range literal](#range-literal).
+Negative start or end values are interpreted as from the end of the array.
+E.g. `$it(2..-2:3)` would select every third element starting at the second element and ending on or before the second last element.
+As usual, you can leave out the increment which defaults to 1.

+A new array can be created by selecting from an existing array with an array, e.g. `$it([3,1,5])` would select the third element, followed by the first element and last the fifth element.

-Multidimensional arrays.
+_Future directions_: Multidimensional arrays.

 ## Structures
 A structure is a collection of named values without any inherent order.
 The field values of a structure